typelevel/cats/README.md

 ### Getting Started

 Cats is not currently published, so you'll need to check out this repository to try it out.
+(In fact, you will need to do a `publish-local` on [algebra](https://github.com/non/algebra) in order to have that dependency available.)

 To build Cats you should have [sbt](http://www.scala-sbt.org/0.13/tutorial/Setup.html) installed.
 Run `sbt`, and then use any of the following commands: